8th Grade Mural

 I love having a weekly time for the entire school body to get together and share events that involve the youngest and the oldest.
 It also is a time where I can see former students and learn about their current successes.

 — Caitlin Tobin, fourth grade teacher and current parent of two CDS students

-Our Bigs & Lils program is often mentioned by our graduating eighth graders as one of their favorite CDS memories.
+Our Bigs & Littles program is often mentioned by our graduating eighth graders as one of their favorite CDS memories.
 Each new student is given a fifth grade buddy, and the pair stays together throughout the next four years.
-Bigs and Lils meet about once a month to read to each other, create a holiday craft or simply play games outside.
+Bigs and Littles meet about once a month to read to each other, create a holiday craft or simply play games outside.